Independent mechanics generate about $62 billion in annual revenue and serve two out of three vehicles in circulation.

 There are a number of review sites that you don’t want to neglect, some because customers conduct searches for preferred business within the site instead of using a search engine, others because they are very search-engine responsive.

 We highly recommend that you take ownership and engage in automotive reputation management on the following business review sites:

 Yelp matters because a great deal of “Yelpers” search within Yelp.
 It is also one of the most popular general directories, and it comes at no cost to you.
 If someone is inclined to rant about your business, they will most likely do it on Yelp, making it essential for you to keep track of daily activity on this review website.
 (Get started on Yelp today, seriously.)

 The reason you want to be on Google My Business is that it will help you move up in priority when customers conduct a search without including a city.
 By default, Google provides results that are geo-sensitive.
-You also want to be on Google + to manage your Google Maps listing, which provides mobile users access to one-click phone, one-click directions, and direct access to your website.
+You also want to be on Google My Business to manage your Google Maps listing, which provides mobile users access to one-click phone, one-click directions, and direct access to your website.

 Facebook makes sense for independent auto repair shops.
 It provides you with a two-way forum to interact with your customers by immediately answering their questions, facilitating a social share, and exposing them to promotional efforts.
 In addition, Facebook reviews have a uniquely social nuance, since all of the social networks of your customers will have immediate visibility to their opinion about your business.

-➤ Check out: The Ultimate Guide to Facebook Pages For Business
+➤ Check out: 5 Tips to Improve Your Facebook Business Pages

 Participate in Industry-Specific Review Sites